 But many adults considering a degree completion option often wonder: How can I finance my degree completion program?
 Here are a few options we think are viable options for funding your degree.

-The FAFSA isn't just for undergraduate students; those pursuing a graduate degree also have the opportunity to file for the FAFSA.
-In fact, the financial aid process begins with filling out the FAFSA form, which helps determine a student’s eligibility for federal, state, and institutional aid, as well as certain grants and scholarships.
+The FAFSA is eligible for both undergraduate and graduate students.
+The financial aid process begins with filling out the FAFSA form, which helps determine a student’s eligibility for federal, state, and institutional aid, as well as certain grants and scholarships.

 2. Paid Internships in Your Field:

 People often assume that most internships pay little to nothing.
 In recent years, however, there has been a backlash against companies that take advantage of interns’ free labor and skills while giving them nothing but “valuable workplace experience.”

 Pay Our Interns, a fairly new nonprofit organization, was founded on the belief that a student’s professional opportunities should not be dependent on his or her economic needs.
 On this organization’s website, you can find an extensive list of paid internship opportunities across all sectors.

 Some employers participate in a tuition assistance or a tuition reimbursement plan in which an employer pays all or part of any employee’s cost to attend college or university classes.

 Tuition reimbursement is a benefit provided by some employers in order to assist their employees with paying for graduate school.
 A tuition reimbursement program helps build employee loyalty and longevity.
 So, if you're a working professional, see if your company offers a tuition reimbursement program.